 Installing the fluorescent ring.

 The installed fluorescent ring at night showing the likely sea level in 1,000 years time, if global warming continues on its current trajectory and the implications for London.
-At 4.8 metres in Seven Dials means drowning everything at ground and first floor levels.
+At 4.8 metres in Seven Dials, everything at ground and first floor levels would be under water.